alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-07-29-deeming-jews-christians-to-be-kafirs.md

 ---
+group1: true
+hijri: Dhul-Hijjah 8, 1441 AH
+lang: en
 layout: post
-title: "Rule on Deeming Jews and Christians to be disbelievers"
+mass_edited: true
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 6505, Question 14"
+source: Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 6505, Question 14
-category: [non-muslim]
-hijri: "Dhul-Hijjah 8, 1441 AH"
-summary: "What is the ruling of Islam on the Jews and the Christians, for example, to whom the message of Prophet Muhammad (peace be upon him) has been conveyed."
+summary: What is the ruling of Islam on the Jews and the Christians, for example, to whom the message of Prophet Muhammad (peace be upon him) has been conveyed.
-lang: en
+tags:
+- alifta
+title: Rule on Deeming Jews and Christians to be disbelievers
 translation: false
-tags: [alifta]
-group1: true
 ---

 ### Question: